phalcon-orphanage/docs/id/reference/cli.rst

     <?php

+    use Phalcon\Cli\Task;

-    class MainTask extends \Phalcon\Cli\Task
+    class MainTask extends Task
     {
         public function mainAction()
         {
-            echo "\nThis is the default task and the default action \n";
+            echo "This is the default task and the default action" .
+PHP_EOL;
         }
     }